-Several studies have shown that children with mathematical difficulties underperform on tests of various aspects of working memory, while others found no differences between children with dyscalculia and typically developing children on working memory measures (Price & Ansari, 2013).
+Several studies have shown that children with mathematical difficulties underperform on tests of various aspects of working memory.
+In contrast, others found no differences between children with dyscalculia and typically developing children on working memory measures (Price & Ansari, 2013).

 Dyscalculia cause no. 3: Deficits in math skills

-Landerla et al. (2004) concluded that dyscalculia is the result of specific disabilities in basic numerical processing, rather than the consequence of deficits in other cognitive abilities.
+Landerl et al. (2004) concluded that dyscalculia results from specific disabilities in basic numerical processing rather than deficits in cognitive abilities.

 – How does math anxiety contribute to dyscalculia?

-Math anxiety is distinguishable from other types of anxiety symptoms (i.e., math anxiety can exist in the absence of more general anxiety traits); and has a direct and deleterious effect on underlying cognitive processes as the individual performs a math task.
-This is especially true for individuals with dyscalculia — they may experience intense fear, which may cause an inability to learn math concepts and skills or perform well on math tests (Rubinsten and Tannock, 2010).
+Math anxiety is distinguishable from other types of anxiety symptoms (i.e., math anxiety can exist in the absence of more general anxiety traits).
+It has a direct and deleterious effect on underlying cognitive processes as the individual performs a math task, especially for individuals with dyscalculia.
+They may experience intense fear, which may cause an inability to learn math concepts and skills or perform well on math tests (Rubinsten & Tannock, 2010).

 Franklin (2018) says children with dyscalculia are more prone to math anxiety than other children.
-The catch-22 with math anxiety is that these children are less likely to engage in math-related activities, and therefore they fall farther behind their peers in math skill development.
+The catch-22 with math anxiety is that these children are less likely to engage in math-related activities and, therefore, fall farther behind their peers in math skill development.
 Falling behind exacerbates a child’s level of anxiety, which in turn diminishes their desire to engage in mathematics.
 And so it goes.

 Dyscalculia cause no. 4: Brain differences

-The effect of TMS lasted only a few hundred milliseconds in the subjects and was brought on just at the point when the subject had to evaluate the numbers and decide which had the greater value or which was physically bigger.
-The test was designed to measure the subjects’ automatic processing of numbers and was rolled out to both people with the dysfunction and those without it.
+The effect of TMS lasted only a few hundred milliseconds in the subjects, and was brought on just at the point when the subject had to evaluate the numbers and decide which had the greater value or which was physically bigger.
+The test was designed to measure the subjects’ automatic processing of numbers and was rolled out to people with and without dyscalculia.